CarolinaCobo/hacker-news-challenge/README.md

 For styling the page I followed the redesign made by (Alberto Costestabili)[https://dribbble.com/shots/3219317-Hacker-News-Redesign] with some changes.

-I picked this design as it follows the original site but making the UI friendlier and easier to read.
+I picked this design as it follows the original site but with a much more friendlier UI.

 ### Colours